 A urine culture is a test that can detect bacteria in your urine.
 This test can find and identify the germs that cause a urinary tract infection (UTI).
 Bacteria, which typically cause UTIs, can enter the urinary tract through the urethra.
-In the sterile environment of your urinary tract, these bacteria can grow rapidly and develop into an infection.
+In the environment of your urinary tract, these bacteria can grow rapidly and develop into an infection.

 The most common symptoms of a UTI are:

 The urine for a urine culture can be collected in several different ways.
 The most common method for collecting urine is the midstream clean-catch method.
 For this, you collect your urine in a cup as you urinate.
-Before you begin this process, a healthcare provider will ask you to wash your hands and then wash your genitalia several times with a cleanser.
-Once this step has been completed, you will begin urinating into a sterile cup provided by your doctor.
-The cup is then given to your healthcare provider, who sends it to a lab for analysis.

 A urine sample can also be collected with a urinary collection bag.
 This method is used most commonly with children and infants.
 For this procedure, a plastic bag is attached with adhesive to a girl’s labia or a boy’s penis.
 When the child begins urinating, the bag catches the urine, which can then be sent to a lab for analysis.

 In some cases, a healthcare provider needs to collect a urine sample with a catheter.
 To do this, they insert a thin rubber tube through the urethra and into the bladder.
 Once the catheter is in place, the healthcare provider is able to collect a sample.
 If you already have a urinary catheter in place, a healthcare provider can collect a sample by clamping the drainage end of your catheter before it reaches the drainage bag.
 Once urine passes into the clamped tube, your healthcare provider uses a syringe to remove a urine sample.
-Urine samples cannot be taken directly from a catheter collection bag because urine that has been out of the body too long may begin to grow bacteria and will not be a good sample.
+Urine samples should not be taken directly from a catheter collection bag because urine that has been out of the body too long may begin to grow bacteria and will not make for a good sample.